cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ### `draw print`

-Prints the contents of the text buffer onto the display.
+This instruction prints the contents of the text buffer onto the display.
 So, instead of `printflush(message1);` you'll use `drawPrint(x, y, alignment); drawflush(display1);` to output the text on the display instead of a message block.

 The new `draw print` instruction is represented by the `drawPrint()` function, as `print()` is already taken.